 Valade Hall (1971, renovated 2007), formerly North Hall, was rededicated in 2007 in honor of Gary and Margaret Valade.
 This hall is home to the departments of English, Philosophy/Religion, Psychology, Sociology/ Criminal Justice, Social Work, and Teacher Education.
-It also includes the Richards Meditation Chapel, the Chaplain's Office, the Education Curriculum Center, Knight Auditorium (renovated 2008), and the Institutes for Study Abroad, The third floor is named Ethics, and Education.
-MacNaughton Floor, honoring former psychology professor Dr. Norman MacNaughton and Dr. Douglas MacNaughton, his son, alumnus and professor emeritus in philosophy and religion.
+It also includes the Richards Meditation Chapel, the Chaplain's Office, the Education Curriculum Center, Knight Auditorium (renovated 2008), and the Institutes for Study Abroad, Ethics, and Education.
+The third floor is named MacNaughton Floor, honoring former psychology professor Dr. Norman MacNaughton and Dr. Douglas MacNaughton, his son, alumnus and professor emeritus in philosophy and religion.
 The facility was built on the site of Old North Hall and the North Hall Annex, which housed Union troops during the Civil War and occupied the location for more than 100 years.

-Walden West Property (2016) is a 119-acre property featuring a rare Fen habitat.
-The land is part of a gift from Jim and Mary White and will be utilized by the natural sciences departments
+Walden West Property (2016) is a 119-acre environmental preserve and research site featuring diverse wetland, forest, and grassland habitats.
+The land is part of a gift from Jim and Mary White and is being used for teaching and student and faculty research by the Geology, Environmental Science, and Biology programs.